 In the Custom Fields main page, click Publish to Live and confirm changes.

-The custom fields will now be available on your live site.
-To display the same on your hosted checkout page, go to Settings › Hosted Pages Settings › Field Configurations and configure the custom field display settings as explained here.
+The custom fields will now be available on your LIVE site.
+To display the same on your hosted checkout page:

 You can archive 'active' custom fields.
 Open the required custom field, and click the Archive button available on the top right corner.
 The field will be listed under the Archived section in the main Custom Fields page.